About this Artist

-Possessing a rare combination of passionate musicality, explosive virtuosity, and intellectual curiosity, Icelandic pianist VÍKINGUR ÓLAFSSON has won all the major prizes in his native country, including four Musician of the Year prizes at the Icelandic Music Awards as well as The Icelandic Optimism Prize.
+Possessing a rare combination of passionate musicality, explosive virtuosity and intellectual curiosity, pianist VÍKINGUR ÓLAFSSON has been heralded “Iceland’s Glenn Gould” by the New York Times (Anthony Tommasini, August 2017).
+Before lighting up the international scene in 2016, Ólafsson won all the major prizes in his native country, including four Musician of the Year prizes at the Icelandic Music Awards, and the Icelandic Optimism Prize.

 In September 2018 Víkingur Ólafsson released his new album on Deutsche Grammophon, Johann Sebastian Bach, featuring an eclectic selection of the composer's keyboard works.
 An ingeniously woven tapestry of diverse original compositions as well as transcriptions from different eras, the album won two BBC Music Magazine awards earlier this month: in the Instrumental category and the award for recording of the year.
 The Bach album follows on from the global success (“Breathtakingly brilliant pianist” (Gramophone) of the Philip Glass Etudes, Ólafsson’s debut recording for the label after signing as an exclusive recording artist in 2016.